diogoff/real-time-tomo/README.md

 2. Run `python train_weights.py` to train the model.

-    - This script requires TensorFlow and should be run on a GPU machine for better performance.
+    - This script uses TensorFlow and should be run on a GPU machine for better performance.

     - Precede the command with `CUDA_VISIBLE_DEVICES=0` to use a single GPU.